Nissan 240RS: Development

-The best result in the WRC he participated in from 1983 to 1986 was 2nd.
 Masahiro Hasemi, a former racing driver and Nissan works driver at the time, also participated in the development of the machine.
 It is said that the origin of the car's name comes from the fact that it is equipped with an engine with a displacement of 2,400cc and a maximum output of 240 horsepower.

+Production

 Production volume is said to be 200 or so, slightly exceeding the 200 required for Group B certification.
 Mostly left-hand drive models were sold, but a small number of right-hand drive cars existed.
 According to one theory, 150 left-hand and 50 right-hand drive vehicles were produced out of the total production volume, and about 30 of these were used in each country's WRC and domestic rally championships.

 A small number were sold in Japan, mainly to those involved in the rally, but no detailed records remain, and the exact number of sales is unknown.